 The circular saw’s unique blend of portability and versatility makes it the most important tool in every budget shop.
 With a circular saw, you can cross-cut or rip boards at angles of up to 45 degrees, making it handy for carpentry jobs and fine woodworking alike!

 You need to change your circular saw’s blade for maximum versatility.
-A straight edge is best for cutting sheet goods such as plywood, allowing the circular saw to fill the purpose of a table saw until you can get one.
+A straight edge is best for cutting goods such as plywood sheets, allowing the circular saw to fill the purpose of a table saw until you can get one.
 Other blades cut curved shapes that dramatically increase the number of projects you can tackle.

 3. Miter Saw